-Formerly known as the Monterey Terrorism Research and Education Program, CTEC collaborates with world-renowned faculty and their graduate students in the Middlebury Institute’s Nonproliferation and Terrorism Studies degree program.
+The Center on Terrorism, Extremism, Counterterrorism collaborates with world-renowned faculty and their graduate students in the Middlebury Institute’s Nonproliferation and Terrorism Studies degree program

 CTEC is a mixed-methods research center, meaning that our experts and students use analytic tradecraft, data science, and linguistics.
-We mentor our students and the wider MIIS community on skills that are in demand from government agencies, international organizations, technology companies, and financial institutions.
+We train our students and the wider MIIS community on skills that are in demand from government agencies, international organizations, technology companies, and financial institutions.

 Threat Finance and Sanctions

 Preventing and Countering Violent Extremism

 Dr. Petrich is a faculty member at the Middlebury Institute and an established expert on transnational violent extremism and terrorism threats, violent criminal networks, and insurgency.

 Implicit bias in media coverage of terrorism impacts the ways in which we understand, analyze, and seek to subsequently mitigate violent extremism